How to Handle an Overpaid Credit Card

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-Although overpaying your credit card isn’t a huge issue, it can tie up funds that you might prefer to have available in your bank account.
-In this article, we’ll explore how overpayments happen and how to prevent them in the future.
+Although overpaying your credit card isn't a big issue, it can tie up funds that you might prefer to have available in your bank account.
+In this article, we'll explore how overpayments happen and how to prevent them in the future.

 Key Takeaways